 Investigation of a novel light-weight sustainable cementitious material

-The growing need for a better and effective way of reducing structural weight and high cost of concrete products had led to considerable research over the last fifty years of so.
+The Project The growing need for a better and effective way of reducing structural weight and high cost of concrete products had led to considerable research over the last fifty years of so.
 Such research had given birth to innovation in the production and use of lightweight concrete such as the foam concrete, cellular concrete and the aerated concrete.
 The current research aims at investigating the material properties and the structural behaviour of a cementitious material that uses no aggregates and is produced simply with a mix of cement, sand, water and a catalyst.
 The research will consist carrying out through a series of laboratory tests and numerical modelling (finite elements) of the material and structural components.

 For this scholarship, the applicant needs to have a strong background in structural engineering, and be a computer literate in particular in the use of finite element software.